rexiesxk/Shell-Utilities/README.md

 # Shell-Utilities

-This repository consists of tutorials, resources , utility shell scripts and command snippets for linux users.
+This repository consists of tutorials, resources , python,perl and shell scripts and command snippets for building system utilities.

 ## List of  Utilities